Designing a User-Friendly Hierarchy for Your Knowledge Base Content

 3. Break down each subtopic into smaller subtopics

 Depending on the complexity of your product or service, you may need to continue breaking down each subtopic into smaller, more specific subtopics.
-For example:

 - Product Features: